paulusminus/lipl-book/src/introduction.md

 The system has three components

-1. A component for storing the lyrics and playlists, called lipl-repo.
+1. A component for storing the lyrics and playlists, called [lipl-repo-rest](./lipl-repo-rest.md).
-2. A component for displaying part of a lyric on a screen, called lipl-display.
+2. A component for displaying part of a lyric on a screen, called [lipl-display](./lipl-display.md).
-3. A component for maintaining the collection of lyrics and playlists, and selecting a lyric or playlist that should be displayed on a screen, called lipl-control.
+3. A component for maintaining the collection of lyrics and playlists, and selecting a lyric or playlist that should be displayed on a screen, called [lipl-control](./lipl-control.md).

 The first component was first written in C#.
 Later on I rewrote it in rust.
 It runs on a private virtual linux server accessible through the internet.
 It has a restful interface for creating, reading, updating and deleting of lyrics and playlists.